 So I say play.
 Enjoy finding your inspiration.

-I was thinking and wrote lots of brilliant things of course.
+I wrote lots of brilliant things, of course.

 I was inspired to talk about my lurking tendencies and then noted how creepy that sounded when I saw it typed out.
 I had to tell you about my snorfulling too.
 Particularly around Instagram and Pinterest.
 And why I love lurking & snorfulling in any space that pumps out fresh creative numlets, often.

 I extolled the virtues of such meandering because it fills me with joy, no matter what and without fail.
 I am endlessly fascinated by pretty stuff and innovation and things that I guess just appeal, not just to the senses but the mind as well.